 Three ideas that contribute to local climate resilience:

 1: Faith communities engage in both community service and care for the environment.
 As familiar landmarks in vulnerable neighbourhoods they have the facilities and networks that make them the ideal sites or catalysts for 'resilience hubs.'

 2: Neighbourhoods are most resilient when residents know each other, have multiple active networks, care for their vulnerable neighbours and have committed and tangible external supports.

 3: Every community is different; this pilot will first ask what concerns are central to each.
 The answers to that question will inform outreach strategies, processes and goals.
 Each community-led pilot will be relevant and distinct to its own needs.

-Please visit the Lighthouse Project website for more details and upcoming events.
+Please visit the Lighthouse Project website for past information on this phase of the project.

 We are working with Faith & the Common Good (FCG) to deliver this three year pilot.

 Hamilton faith communities are invited to participate in tracking their energy consumption, because understanding current energy use is the first step in reducing it.
 Launched in 2017, FCG's Energy Benchmarking Program is helping faith communities take practical and economical climate action by lowering their energy use and emissions.